What is the Chinese Calendar?

 24 solar terms

-There were originally only four solar terms in the Shang dynasty, but during the Han dynasty, the solar year (岁 suì) was further split into 24 solar terms known as 节气 (jié qì).
+There were originally only four solar terms in the Shang dynasty: the summer solstice, the winter solstice and the spring and autumn equinoxes.
+During the Han dynasty, however, the solar year (岁 suì) was further split into 24 solar terms known as 节气 (jié qì).
 These solar terms mark particular astronomical events such as equinoxes, solstices and other natural occurrences such as weather changes to guide farmers.

 The 24 solar terms are as follows: